ismailSadouki/rie/Research/ML/Model Evaluation, Model Selection, and AlgorithmSelection in Machine Learning.md

 In practice, if the data is indeed (roughly) following a normal distribution, the "standard" confidence interval and percentile method typically agree as illustrated in the Figure 8.
 ![](https://i.imgur.com/3cPnkws.png)

+In 1983, Bradley Efron described the .632 Estimate, a further improvement to address the pessimistic bias of the bootstrap cross-validation approach described above [Efron, 1983].
+The pessimistic bias in the "classic" bootstrap method can be attributed to the fact that the bootstrap samples only contain approximately 63.2% of the unique examples from the original dataset.
+For instance, we can compute the probability that a given example from a dataset of size n is not drawn as a bootstrap sample as follows: